chandan07cse/Elham/README.md

-# # Elham - Inspiring You The Next PHP Framework
+# # Elham - Inspiring You The Next
-First of all, I would like to say, We don't like to reinvent the wheel.
-Instead we would like to build our car by assembling the already invented wheels.
+First of all, I would like to say, I don't like to reinvent the wheel.
+Instead i would like to build my car by assembling the already invented wheels.
-This framework is just the reflection of our thoughts.
+This is just the reflection of my thoughts.
 Hope that make sense.
 ### Version
 1.0.0
 ### Installation